hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 You don't have to be so extreme as to crash the program.
 Triggering a spring-loaded boxing glove next to the computer should be enough.

 [18:06:23](#e-NA_Q_R7gPWHz6M4q05w-klTV9RoJRoBxOoiOwLB5g) <hiiamboris (NOT THIS ONE)>:
-Ì†ΩÌ∏É
+üòÉ

-[18:08:21](#ryG48iMxpShxFJsSrqf3070O58g0E1fJanzRaNQ6u4c) <hiiamboris (NOT THIS ONE)>: now that would be a *responsive UI* Ì†ΩÌ∏â
+[18:08:21](#ryG48iMxpShxFJsSrqf3070O58g0E1fJanzRaNQ6u4c) <hiiamboris (NOT THIS ONE)>: now that would be a *responsive UI* üòâ

 [18:08:55](#etU8tIb8Mxf3OEVPrGhx8_zRequpRmZNccwLdUqHffk) <greggirwin (Gregg Irwin)>:
 Indeed! :^)